quantiacs/documentation/en/source/reference/operators.md

     Wrapper function to estimate rolling sum.
     :param df: a pandas DataFrame.
     :param window: the rolling window.
-    :return: a pandas DataFrame with the time-series min over the past 'window' days.
+    :return: a pandas DataFrame with the time-series sum over the past 'window' days.
     """
     return df.rolling(window).sum()
 </pre>